cceremuga/pypacket/README.md

     * `PYPACKET_LATITUDE` - The latitude of the IGate running PyPacket.
 Optional, [read up on ambiguity when utilizing this](http://blog.aprs.fi/2011/01/position-ambiguity-support.html).
     * `PYPACKET_LONGITUDE` - The longitude of the IGate running PyPacket.
 Optional, [read up on ambiguity when utilizing this](http://blog.aprs.fi/2011/01/position-ambiguity-support.html).
     * Rename `.env.example` to `.env` and fill in the appropriate values.
-    * See the security notes section below for situational awareness.
 * Run `pip install -r requirements.txt`

 ## Security Notes